antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 ## Step 2: Exploring genes in a transcriptional context

 You're now in the R2 genome browser in ChIP-seq context.
 By default the browser display shows a stretch on the genome around the location of the MYCN gene.
 Encoding regions of genes are drawn at the bottom of the graph.
 When in red they’re encoded in the reverse direction, coding exons are colored darker.
 Zooming and panning is enabled through buttons at the top of the page or by selecting an area.
 See [chapter 17](Using_The_Genome_Browser.html#step-2-zooming-and-panning) for a more detailed explanation.
-The *Properties* panel on the left provides access to ChIP-seq datasets that can be added to the genome browser view.
+The *Properties* panel on the left provides access to ChIPSeq datasets that can be added to the genome browser view.
 Options in the *Tracks* panel on the right allow for additional public data to be added to the genome browser as so called tracks.
 In the center panel you control what is being drawn.
 Always click the "redraw" button in the center panel for any changed settings to take effect.

 1. As a first toe in the water we'll explore use the GATA3 gene, but you can choose your own.
 The genomic location of the gene will be used to map the annotation.
 Type the name of your gene in the text field of the *Find gene* textbox located in the upper-left corner and click "Go".